scality/Zenko-RFCs/03-out-of-band-nfs.md

   **Pros:**

-  - No need for rclone
+  - No need for rclone.

   **Cons:**

-  - There is a complication when file system clients perform partial updates of the files
+  - There is a complication when file system clients perform partial updates of the files.

   - Only happens with specific file system workloads, e.g. random writes.
-And this constraint can be easily understood (or stated as not optimized)
+And this constraint can be easily understood (or stated as not optimized).

-  - The first HEAD/GET on the partially modified file the mongodb image gets updated
+  - The first HEAD/GET on the partially modified file the mongodb image gets updated.

   - Races between readdir and stat are more commonly understood, which can be ok as long as the former returns the truth about the file.

 ### Roadmap

-TODO
+- v1: Readonly capabilites.
+The goal is only to be able to ingest data from a NAS.

+- v2: Support for deleting files through Zenko (i.e. lifecycle policies).

+- v3: Write functionality.
+Full control of NAS-backed data through Zenko.

 ### Design Diagram